IPhone naming

 The iPhone is a line of smartphones designed and marketed by Apple Inc. that uses Apple's iOS mobile operating system.
-The first-generation iPhone was announced by former Apple CEO Steve Jobs on January 9, 2007.
+The first-generation iPhone was announced by Apple CEO Steve Jobs on January 9, 2007.
 Since then, Apple has annually released new iPhone models and iOS updates. iPhone naming has followed various patterns throughout its history.

 Nomenclature

 Current naming style

 iPhones are named with "iPhone" followed by a number, which denotes the iPhone generation, and sometimes a suffix (such as Plus, Pro, Pro Max).
 The "Air" is a thin and lightweight model that replaces the "Plus" models.
-"Pro" indicates the premium model (iPhones 11 Pro through iPhone 17 Pro), while "Pro Max" indicates the larger model of the "Pro" line (iPhone 11 Pro Max through iPhone 17 Pro Max). "e" indicates the entry-level model (iPhone 16e).
-Currently, models with just a number (i.e. without a suffix) indicate the flagship of the iPhone (iPhones 11 through iPhone 17).
+"Pro" indicates the premium model (since iPhone 11 Pro), while "Pro Max" indicates the larger model of the "Pro" line (since iPhone 11 Pro Max). "e" indicates the entry-level model (since iPhone 16e).
+"Duo" indicates the foldable iPhone model.
+Currently, models with just a number (i.e. without a suffix) indicate the flagship of the iPhone (since iPhone 11).

 Previous naming style

 The letter suffixes S, R and C were previously used.
-"S" was used to denote a slight upgrade (iPhone 3GS, 4S, 5S, 6S & 6S Plus, XS & XS Max), but it has since been dropped; iPhone XS and XS Max were the last models to feature the "S".
+"S" was used to denote a slight upgrade (iPhone 3GS, 4S, 5S, 6S and 6S Plus, XS and XS Max), but it has since been dropped; the iPhone XS and XS Max were the last models to feature the "S".
 "R" was used to denote the lower-priced iPhone XR, which is the only iPhone with "R" in its name.
 Similarly, "C" was used to denote the lower-priced iPhone 5C, a variant of the iPhone 5 with similar features and internals, and is the only iPhone with "C" in its name.
 "Plus" indicated a physically larger iPhone model of the same generation, sometimes with higher end features.
 The "SE" used in the entry-level iPhone SE line stood for "Special Edition".
 They were all named and marketed as simply "iPhone SE", and can be differentiated by generation suffixes. iPhone X (pronounced "10"), iPhone XR (pronounced "10R") and iPhone XS and XS Max (pronounced "10S") are currently the only iPhones to have been branded with Roman numerals (X).

 iPhones

-51 different iPhone models have been produced:
+Fifty-five different iPhone models have been produced: